A Discussion of Dizziness

 Dizziness Non-surgical Treatment

-Current retrospective studies indicate that 85% of patients with chronic vestibular dysfunction gain at least partial relief of their symptoms after undergoing vestibular rehabilitation..
+Current retrospective studies indicate that 85% of patients with chronic vestibular dysfunction gain at least partial relief of their symptoms after undergoing vestibular rehabilitation.
 One of the most difficult things for patients with vestibular disorders to do is walk and move the head.
 Different combinations of head and neck movements are performed during gait to provoke symptoms.

 Following the evaluation, a treatment plan is developed.
 The treatment consists of habitual exercises, balance retraining exercise, and usually a general conditioning program.
 Balance retraining exercises are also given when appropriate and consist of activities directed towards improving the patient’s balance.
 Exercises are chosen according to the problem areas discovered in the evaluation and often involve interaction among the three sensory inputs involved in balance: vision, somatosensory cues and vestibular inputs.
+A trained physical therapist will provide this treatment.

 There are many causes of dizziness.
 This dizziness may or may not be associated with hearing loss.
 In most instances the distressing symptoms of dizziness can be greatly benefited or eliminated by medical, surgical, or rehabilitative treatments.